kendarorg/the-protocol-master-samples/README.md

 ![](protocolmaster_s.gif)

 This is a simple environment to test [The Protocol Master](https://github.com/kendarorg/the-protocol-master) application.
-We will mock without a line of code the database and a rest api
+We will mock without a line of code the database and a rest api of a simple TODO web application.
+(PS tanks [patrick-baker](https://github.com/patrick-baker/to-do-list) for the UI!)

 Just for fun this is a .NET Core application with Entity Framework and very basic JQuery-based Front-End